 Rapp suggestion: For Ericsson concern on the applicability of RLM to PC5 interface, Rapp tend to agree, and suggest to use the term specified in MAC, i.e., ‘Sidelink RLF detection’.

-[18/18] When UE operating in multi-path Relay, it performs RLM for Uu interface, for Scenario-1 and Scenario-2.
-For PC5 interface in Scenario-1, it performs sidelink RLF detection [17/18].
+[21/21] When UE operating in multi-path Relay, it performs RLM for Uu interface, for Scenario-1 and Scenario-2.
+For PC5 interface in Scenario-1, it performs sidelink RLF detection based on Rel-16 V2X specification [20/21].
 For UE-UE link in Scenario-2, it is up to UE implementation and thus out of 3GPP.
+FFS how to handle the failure when detected over UE-to-UE interface.

 Comment on the Proposals above